|Nikon D5, Sigma 24-105mm f/4 DG OS HSM Art Lens, ISO 32000, ƒ/14, 1/100|

 All the trips I have done overseas have been for humanitarian work.
 Humanitarian work is concerned with or seeking to promote human welfare.

-This past trip to Nicaragua there was a lot of opportunity for taking care of basic healthcare needs.
-Now the difficult thing sometimes to do as a humanitarian photographer is to capture and compel the audience to act.
+During this past trip to Nicaragua, there were a lot of opportunities to take care of primary healthcare needs.
+Now the tricky thing sometimes to do as a humanitarian photographer is to capture and compel the audience to act.

-In the homes they didn’t have a medicine cabinet with your basic bottles of Tylenol, Ibuprofen, Aspirin, cough medicine and bandaids.
-If they needed an aspirin they would go to the city and buy not a bottle but just a few pills.
+In the homes, they didn’t have a medicine cabinet with your essential bottles of Tylenol, Ibuprofen, Aspirin, cough medicine, and bandaids.
+If they needed an aspirin, they would go to the city and buy not a bottle but just a few pills.
 That is all they could afford.
-I needed to capture the medically trained indigenous volunteers checking blood pressure or giving an IV, because handing a person a small ziplock bag of ibuprofen doesn’t read quickly to the audience medical care.
+I needed to capture the medically trained indigenous volunteers checking blood pressure or giving an IV because handing a person a small ziplock bag of ibuprofen doesn’t read quickly to the audience medical care.

 |Nikon D5, Sigma 24-105mm f/4 DG OS HSM Art Lens, ISO 1250, ƒ/4, 1/100|

 The gravity of this moment with medical missionary nurse practitioner Traci Warner isn’t as apparent to the audience visually as I would have wished.
 Dominga is the lady in the middle with the IV above her head.
 Her sister is to the left and had just paused a moment from waving the fan to keep her sister comfortable.

 Dominga is dying from cancer.
 After we visited, Dominga would die later that night.